-The environmental benefits of eliminating paper receipts are widely known.
-But now, those “green” receipts have gone mainstream.
-The biggest reason?
-Digital receipts bring significant business benefits, no matter the retailer’s size or type.
+Today, the environmental benefits of going paperless are widely understood.
+In fact, “green” receipts have gone mainstream.
+The biggest reason why is that digital receipts bring significant business benefits, no matter the retailer’s size or type.
 More than that, digital receipts are transforming retail marketing.

 How digital receipts work

-At the most basic level, this is how digital receipts work at point of purchase:
+At the most basic level, this is how digital receipts work at the point of purchase:

-- Upon checkout, the cashier asks if the customer would like a print receipt, a digital receipt or both.
+- Upon checkout, the cashier asks if the customer would like a printed receipt, a digital receipt or both.

-- If the customer chooses a digital receipt, the cashier simply enters the shopper’s email address and the system delivers the receipt to the customer’s email inbox.
+- If the customer chooses a digital receipt, the cashier enters the shopper’s email address into the point-of-sale (POS) system, and the technology delivers the receipt to the customer’s email inbox.

-- Data from the transaction (including the shopper’s email address) is captured in the digital receipt system, and all of that data can be used for current and future marketing programs.
+- Data from the transaction (including the shopper’s email address) is captured in the digital receipt process, and all of that data can be used for current and future marketing programs.

 Benefits of using digital receipts

-The latest digital receipt technology enables retailers to include marketing messaging – sometimes personalized to the individual customer – on the receipt.
-Digital receipts give retailers an easy way to build email lists and gather customer data at the transaction level.
+- Acts as a marketing tactic: Digital receipts give retailers an easy way to grow email lists and gather customer data at the transaction level.
+The latest digital receipt technology enables retailers to include marketing messaging — sometimes personalized to the individual customer — on the receipt.

-Dynamic content within the digital receipt program allows retailers to deliver unique content that is relevant to each individual customer.
-For example, the receipt could include items that would go well with the item just purchased or showcase related items that are available online only.
+- Delivers relevant content: Dynamic content within digital receipt programs allows retailers to provide unique content that is relevant to each individual customer.
+For example, the receipt could include recommendations for items that go well with the product just purchased or showcase related items that are available online only.

-Digital receipts enable retailers to boost online store traffic and help them build social media communities.
-They can drive future interaction when links to your website, social media and loyalty programs are embedded in your receipts.
+- Boosts traffic: Digital receipts enable retailers to boost online store traffic and help them build social media communities.
+They can drive future interaction when links to your website, social media and loyalty programs are embedded in the receipts.
 Special announcements, like upcoming events, can also be added to the receipts.

-From the transactional data captured by a digital receipt system, you can get to know your customers and their individual needs with greater clarity and accuracy, leading to higher customer satisfaction, greater loyalty and more referrals.
+- Helps you understand customer needs: From the transactional data captured by a digital receipt system, you can get to know your customers and their individual needs with greater clarity and accuracy.
+This can lead to higher customer satisfaction, greater loyalty and more referrals.

 Drawbacks of using digital receipts